The 10 Best How to Quilt Classes

 Other Quilting Methods

 Have you heard about Quilt As You Go.
 It is a way to piece and quilt at the same time.
-While I briefly touch on the subject on my website, there are some excellent Bluprint classes that do a deep dive on the subject.
+While I briefly touch on the subject on my website, there are some excellent Craftsy classes that do a deep dive on the subject.

 Maureen Cracknell makes quilting easy and possible with the Quilt As You Go method.
 She combines simple designs with clever cutting techniques to achieve a quilt.
 If you’re short on space or have concerns about moving a large quilt through your sewing machine, then this course will help you overcome these challenges.

-This is one of my favorite Bluprint quilting classes.
+This is one of my favorite Craftsy quilting classes.
 Instead of cutting out tons of small pieces, this class uses fabric pre-cuts.
 New quilters will start and finish projects because the tedious (and occasionally confusing) process of cutting out a quilt is bypassed.
 You can concentrate more on design and technique.

 Once you’ve pieced your quilt, you’ll need to quilt the layers together.
 A longarm quilter will do this for you, but this can be a little pricey.
 Another option, and one I recommend, is doing the quilting yourself.